bartlebythecoder/traveller-universe-creator/README.md

 Description:

-This program builds a traveller sector and stores the data in two forms:
+This program builds a traveller sector and stores the data in three files:
 -SQLite database
--Text file for import into the TravellerMap website
+-Text file for system data import into the TravellerMap website -Text file for route data import into the TravellerMap website

 FAQ: